The Diploma in Tropical Medicine course is designed for physicians and physician assistants or those in training and is therefore limited to:

 - Tuition and Fees are free for Baylor College of Medicine students.
 No additional charges for webinar/online courses.

 - International $8,255 (USD)

-- (does not include living or transportation expenses)
+- Note: Tuition and fees do not include living or transportation expenses.

 Each module is charged separately but learners are required to pay all modules they apply for up front.
 The refund policy applies to each module independently.

 - Withdraws ten business days before classes begin - 100 percent